 The reliefs are factory set and should not be tampered with unless poor performance is experienced.
 Any relief which has been removed for inspection, cleaning, or replacement must be adjusted after installation.
-The figure above is a cutaway view of a typical relief found in the boom, winch, and swing system of the Boom Truck.
+The figure above is a cutaway view of a typical relief found in a 19-70.